jotapelle/bitcoinaeuros.com/README.md

 # bitcoinaeuros.com
-Simple webpage to convert BTC to EUR with Coindesk API via JQuery
+Simple webpage to convert BTC to EUR with Coindesk API via JQuery.
+The page includes SEO.